earl-placido/schedule-me-app/client/web/README.md

 >
 > ```

+calling docker-compose up will execute docker run command with the configuration specified in the docker-compose.yml.

-calling this docker-compose up is similar to calling:
+calling this docker-compose up is similar to running this script:

 ```
 docker run docker run -v ${PWD}:/app -v /app/node_modules -p 3001:3000 --name web --rm web_web_app_scheduler
 ```

+we can just run docker-compose up instead of docker run as docker-compose up is a simplified version with specified configuration as docker run.

 the -v argument mounts the current working directory to a location in docker.
 For this example: ```${PWD}:/app``` , we are mounting our current working directory (project web root) to /app location in docker.
 The other -v argument does not have ```:```, this means that it is creating a named volume in docker with that directory that is passed into the argument.
 This means that we do not want docker to delete this directory when docker exits.